nishchalacharya/Car-Price-Predict-Model/README.md

 - Perform **Exploratory Data Analysis (EDA)** to uncover insights and visualize key trends.
 - Build and fine-tune **multiple machine learning models** to accurately predict car prices.
 - Evaluate models using proper metrics and compare them with a baseline (Dummy Regressor).
+- A FastAPI backend for real-time predictions
+- A REST API endpoint to serve predictions

 ---